SimplerSoftwareOrg/branch-protection-service/README.md

 2. Set a system environment variable called GITHUB_TOKEN to the personal access token value of your GitHub account `export GITHUB_TOKEN=<personal access token>`

-Note: the access token should have full repo access.
+> Note: the access token should have full repo access.
 To create one, go to your account page and from the right top drop down menu go to 'Settings', then go to 'Developer Settings', then click 'Personal access token', now click on 'Generate new token'.
 Give the token a description such as "branch-protection" and select the repo full access scope then click 'Generate Token'.
 Now you can copy this value and set the environment variable GITHUB_TOKEN as mentioned above.

 3. At this point you can build and run the service however you can't test it yet.
 To test the code please skip step 3 and continue with step 4-8 before building and running the code.

-To build code: in your command line go to the project's top directory and run:
+To build code: in your command line go inside the project's top directory and run:
 `mvn clean install`

-The previous command will generate a jar file and prompt the location of the file, copy the location of the jar To run code:
+The previous command will generate a jar file and prompt the location of the jar file, copy the location of the jar file.
+To run code:
 `java -jar <JAR file path>`

-Note: This service will start on http port 8080 by default, however if this port is unavailable on your server then please add the following property to the src/main/resources/application.properties
+> Note: This service will start on http port 8080 by default, however if this port is unavailable on your server then please add the following property to the src/main/resources/application.properties
-`server.port=<port number>`
+`server.port=<port number>` note that port number must be the same as used in step 5.

 ## How to test the service
 In order to test the service, you need a Github account, Github Organisation, Organisation webhook and a smee channel.